 You know that outfit you saw on the mannequin and thought would be perfect for your vacation?
 The billowy, peasant blouse that tented out over the skinny, cropped jeans?
 But when you put it on, instead of wistfully romantic, you felt awkwardly stout.
 I’ll tell you why…

 Clothing doesn’t look the same on different body types (and “mannequin” is not a viable body type).

-Actually, let’s get away from body types (apples? pears?…again, no!).
+Actually, let’s get away from body types for right now.
 Because what we’re really talking about is called:

 Imagine an actual hourglass.
 I know, it’s cliche, but it is exactly proportioned, and because of that symmetry, is pleasing to the eye.
 Equally full on top and bottom, while more narrow in the middle.
 This is balance.

 Not size.
 Size doesn’t matter.
 Whether a 2 or a 22, balance creates the most flattering shape.

 It’s what professional stylists use to make their clients look their best.
 And you can use it too.

 Whether your hourglass is fuller on top or bottom, or even if it doesn’t narrow in the middle, there are fashion tricks stylists use to create a more proportionate and flattering shape.